matiasto/ot-harjoitustyo/documentation/architecture.md

     }
 ```

-Forms and stores a DataFrame containing five-day hourly historical data and a two-day hourly forecast.
-The Graph frame plots the temperature and rain from the DataFrame.
+The [Graph entity](../src/entities/graph.py) forms and stores a DataFrame containing five-day hourly historical data and a two-day hourly forecast.
+The [Graph frame](../src/ui/frames/graph_frame.py) plots the temperature and rain from the DataFrame.

 [Back to Top](#architecture-description)